 Concentration and attention problems are very common secondary effects of brain injury.

-Most of the time, however, TBI survivors do not recognize the symptoms of their attention difficulties right away, nor do they notice anything wrong.
+Most of the time, however, TBI survivors do not initially have good insight into their deficits, therefore they may not notice anything wrong with their attention.

-Loved ones also often mistake concentration problems as signs that the person is uninterested or lazy, when nothing could be further from the truth.
+Loved ones also often mistake concentration problems as signs that the person is uninterested or lazy, when it is usually more related to difficulty attending to things for longer periods of time.
 To avoid these misunderstandings, it’s crucial to educate yourself about attention problems after brain injury.

 This article will cover why attention problems occur after brain injury, the signs of concentration loss, and strategies that can help you overcome it.